 I’m so excited to share my go-to healthy tuna melt recipe with you today!
-There are a ton of creative things you can do with a can of tuna, including my all-time favorite tuna melt quesadillas, but sometimes a tuna melt hits the spot, ya know?
+There are a ton of creative things you can do with a can of tuna, like all-time favorite tuna melt quesadillas and tuna melts on English muffins, or my traditional recipes like healthy tuna patties and healthy tuna casserole.
+But sometimes a traditional tuna melt hits the spot, ya know?
 Golden brown crispy buttered bread with melted cheese and a creamy tuna mix in the middle.
 What’s not to love?

 I have a couple of secrets that I think make my recipe the BEST healthy tuna melt recipe.
 And I’m about to share those secrets with you today, along with what I’ve learned about making tuna melts (aka how to be patient and not burn the bread.)

 Let’s start with the right hearty and healthy bread.
 I like to use a hearty whole-grain bread that stands up to the job of holding all the fillings while it’s on the skillet.
 One of my favorites is Dave’s Killer Bread sprouted whole grains, but any 100% whole grain bread will work.
 Just make sure you don’t fall trap to misleading food labels!

 Now for the filling.
 Starting with the tuna.
 Did you know that tuna can wildly vary on levels of mercury?
 That’s right, some species like albacore are bigger and have more mercury than other species like skipjack and light tuna, so that’s why I typically buy wild skipjack or light tuna.